Game Analytics Solutions

 Just like any business, the gaming industry has many metrics that can be tracked based on business, functions of business, gamers, customers, games and on many other categories.
 Like any business, the standard management level KPIs are sales, revenues, profit.

 As gaming is a B2C business, and the revenue flows through both the channels – customers purchasing items inside the game and corporates advertising in the games.
-On the gamer’s side, we can track metrics like
+Indium software is one of the leading game analytics companies in the world.
+On the gamer’s side, our gaming analytics solutions helps you track metrics like

 - Active Users Daily/ Monthly/ Quarterly